Instructor:

 Material Properties

-- properties of concrete: proportioning, mixing, and testing of high
+- properties of concrete: proportioning, mixing, and testing of high-strength concrete

 Weeks 11 - 15: